 Founded in 1624 on the same site we occupy today, the brick and flint Cloisters, clock tower and Chapel of Borlase share a street with Mary Shelley’s cottage where she wrote Frankenstein, TS Eliot’s house and the original site of the Royal Military College now at Sandhurst.
 Behind the older buildings the campus opens out to reveal a modern 21st century school with the latest technologies.
-In September 2020 we open a brand new Sports Hall and have a STEM Learning Centre and new dining area planned for the near future.
+In September 2021 we opened a brand new Sports Hall and have a new student refectory planned for the near future.

 Our school has a very special energy that springs from a contagious enthusiasm for learning across all subjects; this extends well beyond the classroom through the many independent project groups, academic clubs and societies that flourish at school on a daily basis.
 The calendar is full of opportunities to enrich learning through trips, visits, practical explorations and independent research.
 Borlasians aspire to achieve their best academically and personally and are unashamedly ambitious in those aims.
 High achievement comes from the genuine enjoyment of learning and we are committed to fostering that enjoyment in and outside the classroom.
 Our teachers are all specialists in their chosen disciplines who are passionate about creating learning experiences that provoke independent thinking and creativity.